The Olive and The Sea Greek Food Blog

-Greek honey cookies or "melomakarona" are a staple in Greek homes during the holidays.
+Greek honey cookies or “melomakarona” are a staple in Greek homes during the holidays.
 The flavors of cinnamon, clove, orange, nuts, and honey suit the season perfectly.
-Living in the south and wanting to give these cookies a local twist, I substituted the walnuts and brandy for pecans and Carolina whiskey.
-They're wonderful in the morning or afternoon with a cup of coffee and can keep for months stored in a cookie tin or tupperware.
+They’re wonderful in the morning or afternoon with a cup of coffee and can keep for weeks stored in a cookie tin or tupperware.

 For the cookies